solodev/cloud-documentation/src/profile/apitokens/index.md

 ## Menu

-On the left there is a menu.
-You have the option to go back, go to Profile, Email, Username or Security.
+On the left, there is a menu.
+You have the option to go back, go to Profile, Email, Username, or Security.

 ><img src="../../../images/api-tokens4.jpg" alt="api-tokens4.jpg" style="width: 30%; display: block"></a>